 A mishandled redundancy process has the potential to create reputational and operational challenges which is why it is so important to get good advice and ensure the proper procedures are followed.

 Employees that feel a redundancy has not been handled fairly or is not a genuine redundancy, may choose to appeal it, causing delays and damaging goodwill.

-If retained staff feel their coworkers were unfairly treated, they may lose faith in management, and this can impact on loyalty and, potentially, on productivity.
+If retained staff feel their coworkers were unfairly treated, they may lose faith in management, and this can impact loyalty and, potentially, productivity.

 There is also the potential for people to air their redundancy grievances publicly which may result in a backlash from consumers, as in the case of the Cadbury factory closure in Dunedin a few years ago.

 A number of New Zealand industry sectors like teaching, IT and construction are currently experiencing skills gaps and are bringing in overseas workers.
-Redeployment and skills development can be a viable alternative.
-Having healthy connections, even among competitors, can make redeployment of staff much smoother.
+Redeployment and skills development can be viable alternatives.
+Having healthy connections, even among competitors, can make the redeployment of staff much smoother.

 Consider strengthening relationships with those in your sector and assisting each other whereby during peak and quiet periods with talent pools and career opportunities.

 We know that the increased use of AI and automation will cause roles to change or become obsolete in the future.
 Technology changes work but will never replace the need for human interaction and skills, rather it should empower more people to work smarter and deliver greater improvements in efficiency.